Tyelcie/pyEasylife/README.md

 # stanager
 Students Observer.
-Process and visualize data of students learning pattern, along with other operation helpers like scheduling and wechat mass texting.
+Process and visualize data of students' learning patterns, along with other operation support like scheduling and wechat texting.

 ## Install